 When I hear strains of Queen’s “Bohemian Rhapsody” and Elton John’s “Rocket Man” issuing from my teenaged daughter’s room, I remember buying vinyl copies of that music in the local record store and hearing it on the radio forty years ago.
 When we go to the movie theater to watch the latest Avengers or Ironman movie together, I think about the thousand-or-so silver-age comic books I sealed in plastic and put away before I’d even gone to high school.
-I recently attended a performance of The Ultimate Celebration of Queen starring Marc Martel where the auditorium was as full of young people as it was reminiscers.
+I recently attended a performance of One Vision of Queen starring Marc Martel where the auditorium was as full of young people as it was reminiscers.

 Every generation has its own mythology: We had Star Wars.
 Today’s kids have Harry Potter.
 But the lines are blurred.
 Though the Star Wars franchise no longer captures the national psyche the way it did in 1977, young people know who Luke Skywalker, Obi-Wan-Kenobi, and Yoda are—and the movie spin-offs continue to sell.
 I’ve attended my share of Harry Potter movies and read a book or two.
 And though, like most youngsters, my daughter listens to her share of musical crap (as if my parents never said the same thing about my own tastes), she has, on her own, developed a noteworthy familiarity with many of the “classic rock” artists who created the sonic backdrop for my generation.